 - If you haven’t already, consider bringing tender plants indoors, especially if they have been showing signs of growth.
-If you decide to leave them outside, gardeners protect them by straw, fleece or even bubble wrap around them.
+Should you decide to leave them outside, gardeners protect them by straw, fleece or even bubble wrap around them.
 If you have a lot of pots, group them together next to a South-facing wall.

 - Prune Wisteria, rose bushes and plant bare root roses.